 Induces quiescence, concentration, and higher awareness

 Adi Mudra has many classical references.
 You will find how to do it within yoga kriyas, Kundalini Yoga, and Hatha Yoga practices.
-It finds mention in classic texts such as Gheranda Samhita, Siva Purana, and Siva Samhita, among others.
+It also finds mention in ancient yoga texts such as Gheranda Samhita, Siva Purana, and Siva Samhita, among others.

-Traditionally, this yoga mudra is used before or during pranayama and meditative practices.
-That’s because the benefits of Adi Mudra are geared towards stability and quiescence.
-In simple words, it helps you link the breath and the mind to attain a reflective state.
+Traditionally, Adi Mudra is used before or during pranayama and meditative practices.
+That’s because the benefits of Adi Mudra are geared towards mental calmness and quiescence.
+It helps you link the breath and the mind to attain a reflective state.